Blessedsarah/Demand-Trends-for-Renewable-Energy-Products-in-Nigeria/README.md

 - Pinpoint geographic hotspots for renewable energy demand.

 The insights aim to guide strategic decision-making for marketing and distribution priorities for Renergy Hub.
+Renergy Hub a digital marketplace that connects sellers and buyers of renewable energy products, such as solar panels, inverters, batteries and wind turbines.
+It is designed to streamline the process of purchasing, financing and distributing clean energy solutions, the Renergy empowers individuals, businesses, and organizations across Nigeria to adopt sustainable energy.
+By offering verified products, secured transactions, and post purchase support, Renergy Hub will meet rising demands for eco-friendly solutions and Nigeria’s shift towards renewable energy.

 ## Dashboard

 ![Screenshot 2024-11-15 142209](https://github.com/user-attachments/assets/969bf7f2-ca5c-4ef4-9c80-a37a117bf4b6)